ESG FAQ

 -

-Another tool called the Schneider Sustainability External and Relative Index (SSERI) measures the Group’s performance in 4 independent ESG ratings.The numerous awards received and the Group’s leadership in the main ESG indices (e.g. Dow Jones Sustainability World Index, Euronext Vigeo Eiris World 120, etc.), confirm that Schneider Electric is headed in the right direction.
+The numerous awards received and the Group’s leadership in the main ESG indices (e.g. Dow Jones Sustainability World Index, CDP Climate A list, etc.), confirm that Schneider Electric is headed in the right direction.

 -

 The SSE brings balance between the innovative transformation plans of the SSI and the need to keep progressing on other long-lasting programs.
-In that spirit of continuous improvement, and in a holistic vision of sustainability, the SSE tracks annual progress with 25 quantitative KPIs, and some additional qualitative programs.
+In that spirit of continuous improvement, and in a holistic vision of sustainability, the SSE tracks annual progress with 25 quantitative indicators, and some additional qualitative programs.
 Collectively, the SSI 11 Global Impacts and its Local Impact, as well as the 25 SSE programs, are the Group’s short-term sustainability roadmap and our contribution to the 17 UN Sustainable Development Goals.

 -

-Schneider Electric policies and commitments are aligned with international environmental standards and frameworks and reports accordingly to the UN Global Compact and SDGs, the International Organization for Standardization (ISO), the Global Reporting Initiative (GRI), The Sustainability Accounting Standards Board (SASB), The Task Force on Climate-related Financial Disclosures (TCFD), The Science Based Targets initiative (SBTi), Organisation for Economic Co-operation and Development (OECD), International Labour Organization (ILO).
+Schneider Electric policies and commitments are aligned with international environmental standards and frameworks, and reports accordingly to the UN Global Compact and SDGs, the International Organization for Standardization (ISO), the Global Reporting Initiative (GRI), The Sustainability Accounting Standards Board (SASB), The Task Force on Climate-related Financial Disclosures (TCFD), The Science Based Targets initiative (SBTi), Organisation for Economic Co-operation and Development (OECD), International Labour Organization (ILO).

 -